 - 24/7Heart rate zone tracking both resting heart rate and with a workout. intensity graph to tell you if you need to balance your pace.

 - Accurate stats.

-The watch gives 5 hours of battery for GPS but you don’t need to switch it on all the time.
-TomTom was specially designed for runners in Marathon.
-With weeklong battery life, the device will give them tracking throughout the run.
+The watch gives 5 hours of battery in GPS mode but you don’t need to switch it on all the time.

 - A good GPS system connects very fast with wrist-based Heart rate

 - Sports tracking is very good.

 - Easy to access the metrics through the screen.

 - You can make customizable workout sessions.

 - Offers extra metrics in the Garmin connect app.

 - Works pretty good as an activity tracker.